-Description A mid terraced single storey and attic chalet style villa.
-Accommodation GROUND FLOOR: Entrance vestibule, hallway, lounge, bedroom, inner hallway, shower room, kitchen and store room.
-FIRST FLOOR: Landing and two bedrooms.

-Gross internal floor area (m2) Approximately 100 m 2 .
-Neighbourhood and location The property is situated within an established residential area where surrounding properties are of a similar age and style.
+Description A detached single storey bungalow.
+Accommodation GROUND FLOOR: entrance vestibule, hallway, 2 bedrooms, shower room, kitchen, dining room, utility room, lounge and sun room.
+Gross internal floor area (m2) Approximately 95sqm.
+Neighbourhood and location The property is situated within an established residential area where surrounding properties are of a mixed size and style.
 Local amenities can be found within a reasonable commute.

-Age Built circa 1910 (123 years old). ----- -----------------------------------
+Age Built circa 1965 (58 years old).
 Weather Overcast but dry.
 Weather over recent weeks has been unsettled.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 Assumed to be of brick construction with a rendered finish and metal flashings.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-The roof is of pitched design and is overlaid with slates with a metal ridge.
-There are sections of flat roof which appear to be overlaid with bitumen and felt or a similar material.

-There is a small section of pitched roof which is overlaid with polycarbonate sheets or similar.
-I was unable to gain entry into the roof space however, I was able to gain a very limited view of the roof structure via a small hole in the ceiling above the boiler.
-Where visible the roof is of timber truss construction with timber sarking boards.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is of a pitched design and is overlaid with tiles, with a tiled ridge and PVC finishings to the verge.
+The roof over the gable projection is mono-pitched and overlaid with felt or a similar material.
+I was able to gain a view of the roof structure via a ceiling hatch from the hallway.
+The roof is of timber truss construction with plasterboard and chipboard sarking.
+Glass wool insulation has been laid in between and over ceiling joists.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are formed in cast iron and PVC materials.
+Gutters and downpipes are formed in PVC materials.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Outer walls are assumed to be of brick construction with a rendered finish.
+The outer walls appear to be of cavity brick construction with a part pointed and part rendered finish.
+There is evidence of cavity wall insulation however, this should be confirmed.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Access to the property is via PVC and glazed doors to the entrance vestibule and kitchen.
-There is also a lockable timber and glazed door between the inner hallway and store room.
+Access to the property is via PVC and metal glazed doors to the entrance vestibule and utility room.
+There is also a lockable PVC and glazed door between the entrance vestibule and hallway.
 The subjects are fitted with uPVC double glazed windows.
-There is also a timber single glazed window and a Velux window.
-There are sections of PVC weatherboarding.
+Fascia and soffit boards are formed in PVC materials.

-External decorations Visually inspected.
+External decorations No significant external decoration.

-Generally painted.

 Conservatories / porches None.

 Communal areas None.
-Garages and permanent outbuildings None.